Last Updated on August 3, 2021 by Julia Wilson

 This can be caused by kidney disease, but kidney disease can also cause high blood pressure.
 Either way, high blood pressure is a serious disease which can lead to retinal detachment and blindness, seizures, stroke and coma.
 Symptoms of high blood pressure are often lacking.
 If your cat has kidney disease or hyperthyroidism, he should have his blood pressure monitored regularly.

 High phosphorus (hyperphosphatemia):

 As the kidneys fail, they lose their ability to excrete excess phosphate leading to levels increasing in the blood.
-As calcium bonds with phosphorous, when levels increase, calcium levels drop in the blood.
+As calcium binds with phosphorous, when levels increase, calcium levels drop in the blood.
 So, while there are typically no symptoms associated with high phosphorous levels, your cat may display signs of hypocalcemia (see below).